 Learning and development (L&D) is essential to a thriving, growth-oriented workforce, with 94 percent of workers reporting they would stay with their employer for longer if they were provided with more access to learning opportunities.

 But if your workplace learning programs are ineffective, it can cause significant challenges to employees at an individual and team-wide level.
 When employees aren’t given the ability to continue learning and honing their skills, this not only hurts engagement but also contributes to widening skill gaps.
 As technology rapidly advances, lack of employee education can leave entire teams missing critical skills required to do their jobs.

 - Poor work/life balance

 It’s no surprise that having a poor work/life balance can lead to underperformance.
-Long hours, little time for rest and an inflexible schedule can lead to chronic exhaustion, resentment and take a toll on overall employee health and wellness.
+Long hours, little time for rest and an inflexible schedule can lead to chronic exhaustion and take a toll on overall employee health and wellness.

 Every employee has unique circumstances that should be taken into consideration.
 For example, parents may need to work non-traditional hours to accommodate their children’s school schedules.